5 Signs That Your Relationship Is In Bigger Trouble Than You Thought

 1. Your spouse has a character problem

 Character isn’t just “what someone does” - it’s what “what someone does” reveals about who they are.
-Character is the heart of who someone is - and it’s revealed in the fruit of their lives.
+Character is the heart of who someone is - and it’s revealed in the pattern of fruit of their lives.
 Galatians 5 says that the fruit of someone without the Spirit is sexual immorality, impurity, debauchery, idolatry, witchcraft, hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions, envy, drunkenness, orgies, and the like.
 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness, and self-control.

 As you can see, a character problem is a sin problem - some sins are more obvious than others, but verse 9 puts them all in the same category, all yielding the same result: "that those who live like this will not inherit the kingdom of God.”

-It’s easy to glance through that list and say “yeah, those are all bad things” but really look at some of the words: discord, fits of rage, selfishness - problems you might be experiencing in your relationship.
+It’s easy to glance through that list and say “yeah, those are all bad things” but really look at some of the words: discord, fits of rage, selfishness - problems you might be experiencing as patterns in your relationship.
 And those sins separate people from God and from each other - it’s the natural consequence of sin - and that creates a big problem in a relationship where two people are supposed to be experiencing unity, not separation.

 2. The relationship isn’t mutual